Adaptive-Horizon Conflict-Based Search for Closed-Loop Multi-Agent Path Finding: acr:accbs

 In practice, the ``right'' horizon depends on both the instance (size, density, topology) and the available time budget per control cycle.
 Sparse environments may be well served by small~$H$, while dense ones often require larger~$H$ to avoid short-sighted decisions.
 Since computation time for a fixed~$H$ can still vary widely across instances, choosing a single horizon offline is brittle, and trying multiple horizons in parallel is impractical for time-critical robotics.

 To address this, we introduce \gls{acr:accbs}, which wraps finite-horizon \gls{acr:cbs} in an \emph{iterative deepening} scheme~\cite{lavalle2006planning}.
 Instead of fixing~$H$ in advance, \gls{acr:accbs} maintains a \emph{running horizon}~$h_r$: at each time~$t$, it first solves with a small~$h_r$ to obtain a low-latency feasible movement~$\hat{u}_t$, and, while time remains and~$h_r < H_{\mathrm{max}}$, it increases~$h_r$ and refines the solution.
-The planner can be interrupted at any point and returns the best movement found so far, so the effective horizon is \emph{adapted online} to the available time, behaving like a short-horizon planner under tight budgets and approaching long-horizon behavior when more time is available, giving \gls{acr:accbs} an \emph{anytime} character.
-Although increasing the horizon seems expensive, a key contribution of this work is to show that full recomputation is unnecessary.
-In \cref{sec:active-prefix-tree-reuse}, we formalize an \emph{active prefix} and prove (i) a \emph{cost invariance} result (\cref{lem:cost-invariance}), and (ii) a \emph{constraint-tree reuse} result (\cref{prop:tree-reuse}) showing that a tree built for a smaller horizon remains valid for a larger one.
-Thus, as the running horizon grows from $1$ to $H_{\max}$, search effort is preserved: larger-horizon searches are warm-started from trees built for smaller horizons, and the overall complexity is comparable to running finite-horizon \gls{acr:cbs} once with horizon $H_{\max}$.
+The planner can be interrupted at any point and returns the best movement found so far, so the effective horizon is \emph{adapted online} to the available time, giving \gls{acr:accbs} an \emph{anytime} character.
+Although increasing the horizon seems expensive, a key contribution of this work is to show that full recomputation is unnecessary: in \cref{sec:active-prefix-tree-reuse}, we formalize an \emph{active prefix} and prove cost invariance (\cref{lem:cost-invariance}) and constraint-tree reuse (\cref{prop:tree-reuse}), so the overall complexity is comparable to running finite-horizon \gls{acr:cbs} once with horizon $H_{\max}$.
 This horizon-changing mechanism is the core of \gls{acr:accbs}.